 Gas and Bloating

 Gas and bloating are often a result of poor digestion of fats and removing the gallbladder which controls and secretes a 5x more concentrated bile than you are now getting straight from the liver doesn’t help.
 So supplementation with Bile Salts is recommended.
 It’s kind of like souping-up your own bile supply by increasing the bile salt to cholesterol ratio.
-Vegetarians can use Herbal Digestive Bitters which should increase the secretion of bile.
+Vegetarians may also take Digestive Enzymes to help with gas and bloating.
 Either way, anyone who has digestive symptoms at all following removal should supplement with something to help with fat digestion.

 As for the symptoms of pain, however mild, and heartburn, my experience over many years has proven that more often than not there is a food sensitivity if not an actual allergy involved.
 Research shows that simply removing gluten from the diet can reduce symptoms of heartburn, for example.